libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ### libp2p-webrtc-star

 libp2p-webrtc-star was [released]( https://github.com/libp2p/js-libp2p-webrtc-star/releases/tag/v0.5.0) in 2016.
 This transport utilizes centralized STUN and TURN servers to handle signaling and was [never intended](https://github.com/libp2p/js-libp2p/issues/385) to be a long-term solution.
-The repository was archived in November in favor of the new js-libp2p-webrtc transport due to the dependence on centralized servers.
+The repository was archived in November 2022 in favor of the new js-libp2p-webrtc transport due to libp2p-webrtc-star's dependence on centralized servers.

 ### libp2p-webrtc-direct

 libp2p-webrtc-direct utilizes WebSockets to exchange SDPs, removing the need for centralized dependency in libp2p-webrtc-star.
 While libp2p-webrtc-direct solved the centralized problem, the servers must have valid TLS certificates for WebSocket connectivity.
-The repository was archived in November.
+The repository was also archived in November 2022.

 ## Can I use WebRTC now?

 Yes, you can use libp2p-webrtc in the [Rust](https://github.com/libp2p/rust-libp2p/tree/master/transports/webrtc) and [JavaScript](https://github.com/libp2p/js-libp2p-webrtc) implementations!
 The [Go](https://github.com/libp2p/go-libp2p) implementation is close to completion.
 Follow the [development in go-libp2p](https://github.com/libp2p/go-libp2p/pull/1655) to get notified when it gets shipped.

 In fact, the Rust implementation of WebRTC has already been put into use by the Parity team!
-It has been enabled as an experimental feature and added to [Smoldot](https://github.com/paritytech/smoldot/issues/1712) (a lightweight client for [Substrate](https://substrate.io/) and [Polkadot](https://polkadot.network/).
+It has been enabled as an experimental feature and added to [Smoldot](https://github.com/paritytech/smoldot/issues/1712) (a lightweight client for [Substrate](https://substrate.io/) and [Polkadot](https://polkadot.network/)).
 There is also [ongoing work to enable it directly in Substrate](https://github.com/paritytech/substrate/pull/12529).

 This is exciting news as WebRTC is already contributing to Parity's [roadmap to enable browser to server connectivity](https://github.com/paritytech/substrate/issues/7467) on their network!